microsoft/vscode-simple-jupyter-notebook/README.md

 - Install xeus-python for example by running something like `conda install xeus-python -c conda-forge`

-Now you are done with either of these setups.
+After these two alternative setups we can start working with Jupyter notebooks.

-Pressing "F5" opens another VS Code window with a project folder containing a sample Jupyter notebook.
+Pressing **F5** opens another VS Code window with a project folder containing a sample Jupyter notebook.

 Before doing anything with this notebook, press F1 and type "kernel".
 Run the `Simple Jupyter Notebook: Change Kernel` command.
 The resulting Quickpick lists the kernels discovered on your machine and should show an **xpython** entry that represents the xeus-python kernel.
 Select that entry.

 If there is no xpython entry that's an indication that we can't find a Jupyter kernel out of the box (e.g. with some conda setup that places things in non-default paths), you can set the correct path in the `simple-jupyter.searchPaths` config key, see the [this page](https://jupyter-client.readthedocs.io/en/stable/kernels.html#kernel-specs) to get an idea of what the paths look like.

-In this notebook you can edit and run (evaluate) cells without debugging.
+If xpython was found and set as the current kernel succesfully you can start editing the notebook and evaluating Python cells.

-Or you can enable debug mode by pressing the "bug" action in the editors toolbook.
+In order to debug cells you can enable debug mode by pressing the "bug" action in the editors toolbook.
-This shows the debug toolbar and makes the breakpoint gutter available where you can set breakpoints.
+This opens the debug toolbar and makes the breakpoint gutter available where you can set breakpoints.
-When you now run cells, breakpoints are hit and you can inspect variables and datastructures in VS Code's usual debugger views and panes.
+When you now evaluate cells, breakpoints are hit and you can inspect variables and datastructures in VS Code's usual debugger views and panes.

 ![Running and evaluating notebook cells](images/debugging-cells.gif)